 grep -rn "stripe\.webhooks\.constructEvent" app/api/

 The handler must read the raw body, verify the signature with your endpoint secret, and reject anything that fails.
 Then it must dedupe by event.id against a stripe_events table with a unique constraint.
 Stripe's docs are explicit: "Use the official libraries from Stripe to verify events" [5].
 Without verification, anyone with curl can mark orders as paid.
 Without idempotency, Stripe's retry behavior turns one purchase into five.
 The Stripe Webhook Verifier tool tests your signature setup against a known event before you flip the production key, and the 5 causes of Stripe webhook verification failure cover the debugging patterns when it does fail.
+Verification and dedup are only the security half; reconciling missed webhook events covers the deliveries Stripe retries for three days and then drops.

 grep -rn "token=\|key=\|secret=" app/ components/ | grep -v "node_modules"